indexmod/indexmod/pages/yakubson-roman.md

 Some of Yakubson's notable works include a series of **fake Vogue Italia covers**, which have been shared and appreciated on platforms like **Pinterest** **[5]**.
 His art is also featured in **private collections**, as evidenced by his presence on **Collecteurs**, a platform for socially conscious art collections **[3]**, **[6]**.

-While specific details about his artistic style or major exhibitions are not provided in the search results, Yakubson's diverse range of artistic mediums suggests a versatile and multifaceted approach to his craft.

 ## Citations

 **[1]** [https://www.behance.net/RomanYakubson](https://www.behance.net/RomanYakubson)